Osawatomie State Hospital: The Knapp Era

-Dr. Abram H. Knapp served as superintendent from 1873–1877 and from 1878–1892.
+Dr. Abram H. Knapp served as superintendent from 1873 to 1877 and from 1878 to 1892.
 Dr. Knapp advocated for much stricter patient management and implemented practices focused on efficiency and economy, practices that many staff strongly opposed and staged a walkout over.

 On March 8, 1880, a fire originating in the attic of the executive building caused significant damage, although the west and east wings of the hospital were able to be saved.

 Dr. Knapp's administration saw the addition of the Knapp Building in 1892, designated for chronic male patients.
 This period also highlighted the evolving philosophies of mental healthcare.
 While moral treatment approaches gained traction initially, economic factors and a rise in the patient population led to a shift towards more custodial care models.

 The need for additional space continued, and the Adair Building was constructed in 1895 to house chronically ill female patients.
 This building was named after Reverend Samuel Adair, a key figure in the asylum's establishment.
 The late 19th century also witnessed growing concerns about attendant-to-patient ratios and staff working conditions.
 Articles from the time highlighted the challenges faced by understaffed and overworked personnel.

 The Uhls Era

 Dr. Lyman Uhls' appointment as superintendent in 1899 marked a turning point.
 He focused on improving patient care and advocated for a more therapeutic approach.
 Dr. Uhls implemented educational programs for staff to enhance their ability to provide better care.
 He also fostered a more collaborative relationship between the hospital and the surrounding community.

-This period saw significant advancements, including the establishment of a baseball team, a two year nursing school, a policy allowing female nurses to care for male patients, and the introduction of electrotherapy as a treatment option.
+This period saw significant advancements, including the establishment of a baseball team, a two-year nursing school, a policy allowing female nurses to care for male patients, and the introduction of electrotherapy as a treatment option.
 In 1901, the name of the institution was changed from Kansas State Insane Asylum to Kansas State Hospital at Osawatomie, reflecting a shift in focus towards treatment and rehabilitation during the era.
 That same year, construction began on a new infirmary to treat patients with infectious diseases.
+Following severe floods in 1903 and 1904, the Kansas City Bridge Company was contracted to construct the "Asylum Bridge" over the Marais des Cygnes River in late 1905, reconnecting the hospital's south entrance to the city's First Street.
 Dr. Uhls resigned from the hospital in 1913 to establish a new hospital in Overland Park, Kansas.